gogama/httpx/FAQ.md

-Racing means making multiple parallel HTTP request attempts to satisfy one logical HTTP request plan, and using the result from the fastest attempt (first to complete) as the final HTTP request plan execution result.
+Racing means making multiple parallel HTTP request attempts to satisfy one logical HTTP request plan, and using the result from the fastest attempt (first to complete) as the final HTTP result.

-For example, you send `GET /dogs/german-shepherd` to `pets.com`.
+For example, you request `GET /dogs/german-shepherd` from `pets.com`.
 You haven't received the response after 200ms, so you send a second `GET /dogs/german-shepherd` without cancelling the first one.
 Now the first and second request attempts are "racing" each other, and the first to complete will satisfy the logical request.